 I have been at SPCC since 2008 when I started as a Nutritionist in the WIC clinics.
 I was promoted to a Program Supervisor in 2017 and ran the Newark WIC office until I took over the role of WIC Director in 2019.
 I am most passionate about this work because we are making a positive impact on the families in our community.

 The road to SPCC and the WIC program first started with my love of food.
-I attended Paul Smith’s College for CULINARY Arts and worked in restaurants as a chef for many years in North Carolina and Lake Placid.
-Wanting to expand my knowledge and passion about food I moved to Rochester and attended RIT for a Bachelors Degree in Nutrition Sciences.
+I attended Paul Smith’s College for Culinary Arts and worked in restaurants as a chef for many years in North Carolina and Lake Placid.
+Wanting to expand my knowledge and passion for food, I moved to Rochester and attended RIT for a Bachelor’s Degree in Nutrition Sciences.
 I started at WIC soon after graduation.

 As a Leadership member, I feel my role is to positively motivate staff to reach our common goals.
 WIC clinics can be high stress and demanding work for the staff.
 I know because I have worked in them, but the reward is working with young families on the best nutrition options for them.

 What I really love about this agency is our dedication to healthy families is not just for the families we serve but to the staff’s families also.